Optical manipulation of Rashba-split 2-Dimensional Electron Gas

-Spintronics has the potential to deliver computational devices that are less volatile, faster, and more energy efficient with respect to their electronic counterparts.
+\textbf{Introduction:} Spintronics has the potential to deliver computational devices that are less volatile, faster, and more energy efficient with respect to their electronic counterparts \cite{Oestreich:2001}.
 However, the need to control the spin degree of freedom in a fast and efficient manner is challenging, as the field required to flip the electron's spin in magnetic materials is often prohibitively high.
 Spin-orbit coupling (SOC) effects, such as the Rashba effect, allow the formation of spin-polarized electron states without a magnetic moment, thereby circumventing this limitation.
-In particular, the Rashba effect breaks the spin degeneracy at semiconductor interfaces, resulting in quasi-particle bands of opposite spin texture that are offset in momentum.
+In particular, the Rashba effect manifests as a broken spin degeneracy at semiconductor interfaces, resulting in quasi-particle bands of opposite spin texture that are offset in momentum \cite{Bychkov:1984, Rashba:2006}.
+The Rashba effect has long been a staple in the field of spintronics owing to its superior tunability, which allows the observation of fully spin-dependent phenomena, such as the spin-Hall effect, spin-charge conversion, and spin-torque in semiconductor devices \cite{Bercioux:2015, Soumyanarayanan:2016}.
 An example of a Rashba-split quasi-free electron state with effective mass $m^{*}$ is shown in Fig.\,\ref{fig:fig1}\textbf{a}.
 To the first order, its dispersion relation is given by:

 Here, the parameter $\alpha_{R}$ is the strength of the Rashba SOC (RSOC) in the system, and it depends on the atomic SOC as well as the electric field perpendicular to the surface (\textbf{E}$_{\perp}$).
 Experimentally, $\alpha_{R}$ can be extracted from the detailed dispersion of the spin-split subbands: the energy splitting of the subbands is given by $\Delta E_{R} = 2\alpha_{R}k$, and can be seen as a momentum-dependent Zeeman splitting caused by the pseudo-magnetic field -- or Rashba field -- $\textbf{B}_{R}\propto\textbf{k}\times\textbf{E}_{\perp}$; correspondingly, the momentum splitting is given by $\Delta k_{R} = 2\alpha_{R}m^{*}/\hbar^{2}$.